Madhouse (1990 film): Plot

-The next day, when Mark and Jessie return to salvage what they can, they hear a recording from Dr. Penix stating that Bernice was actually never pregnant, and their last shred of sanity dissolves.
-An enraged Jessie catapults Bernice from her bed to the backyard and forces her to confess to knowing she wasn't pregnant.
+The next day, returning to salvage what they can, Mark and Jessie hear a recording from Dr. Penix stating that Bernice was actually never pregnant, and their last shred of sanity dissolves.
+Enraged, Jessie catapults Bernice from her bed to the backyard and forces her to confess to knowing of this.
 She then ruins Claudia's expensive clothes to force her out, while Mark terrorizes Dale with an electric saw until he and his kids leave.
 Lastly, Jessie puts fireworks in Jonathan's cocaine bag, which explodes as he tries to flee in Dale's (loaner) Lotus.
-Mark and Jessie then threaten to torch their own house in order to keep their parasitic visitors away for good.
-The police arrive and apologize, stating that their only evidence—Scruffy—disappeared, and that they will pay for all damages incurred.
-Grindle arrives and, believing Mark had meant to keep the stocks, declares that he amassed a small fortune when the scandal was found to be false.
-He offers Mark a portion of the profit and a promotion.
-Claudia takes the opportunity to seduce Grindle, and Dale flirts with one of the police officers, much to C.K's chagrin.
+Mark and Jessie then threaten to torch their own house to keep their visitors away for good.
+The police arrive, with Jonathan in tow, and apologize, stating that their only evidence—Scruffy—disappeared, and that they will pay for all damages incurred.
+Grindle arrives and, believing Mark meant to keep the stocks, declares that he amassed a small fortune when the scandal was found to be false.
+He offers Mark some of the profit and a promotion.
+Claudia takes the opportunity to seduce Grindle, and Dale flirts with one of the officers, much to C.K's chagrin.
 Scruffy returns from the police-station evidence room, but is determined to stay with Mark and Jessie.
-Bernice and Fred depart, with Fred taking much more control than before.
-Jessie and Mark are about to get cozy, but first Mark smashes the ever-malfunctioning toilet with a sledgehammer.
+Bernice and Fred depart, with Fred taking more control than before.
+Jessie and Mark are about to get cozy, but first Mark smashes their ever-malfunctioning toilet with a sledgehammer.

-The epilogue states that Jessie's furious on-air outburst earned her her own TV show, and she and Mark moved into a three-bedroom house in Malibu and lived happily ever after...until their parents came to visit.
+Jessie's furious on-air outburst earns her her own TV show, and she and Mark move into a three-bedroom house in Malibu and live happily ever after, until their parents came to visit.